VoicuTomut/Event-Classification-with-Layerwise-Learning-for-Data-Re-uploading-Classifier-in-High-Energy-Physics/README.md

 ------------

     ├──
-    ├── Data                           <- Piece of "SUSY" data set that we used ├── README.md                      <- The top-level README .
+    ├── Data                           <- A piece of "SUSY" data set that we used ├── README.md                      <- The top-level README .
     │
     ├── Layer performance             <- Simulation of 20 epochs experiments with a 5000 test data set.